mit41301/MCS-85_80C85_LED/README.md

 Only before starting the execution of the program, we are sure the program memory space location 2002 contains RAL instruction with a opcode 0x17.
 After exectuting this content changes to 0X1F and again back to 0X17 depends on CARRY FLAG status.
 Since the MCS-85 source program changes dynamically, no one know what is the content value at the location 2002.
 It may be 0x17 or 0x1F depends on the current status and conditions.

 Same logic is applicable and true for RLC and RRC instruction of MCS-85 family.
+There are much more instructions with similar and opposite actions by flipping one or two bits.

 This may be impossible with modern computers and quantum computers! ;)